rfwlab/rfw/docs/articles/api/index.md

 # API Overview

-The RFW framework exposes a collection of focused packages.
+The rfw framework exposes a collection of focused packages.
 Each package encapsulates a domain of functionality, allowing applications to pull in only the pieces they need.
 This overview outlines the areas covered by the public API surface and how the packages fit together.